(You might also be interested in The Best MATH Sites That Students Can Use Independently And Let Teachers Check On Progress)

 SAS Curriculum Pathways has a huge amount of interactives in all subjects.
 In many of them, students complete the activity online, and then send their work electronically to their teacher (it can also be printed out).
 And it’s free.

 The teacher signs-up and is give a log-in name for all the students in a school.
 It doesn’t appear that students need their own individual log-in because they have to type in their name before beginning any activity.
-Let me tell you, that will make using this site immeasurably easy — students won’t have to remember — or forget — individual passwords!
+Let me tell you, that will make using site immeasurably easy — students won’t have to remember — or forget — individual passwords!

-Since I’m teaching US History this year, I mainly focused on those sites, and they looked pretty good and accessible to ELL’s with audio support for the text.
+Since I’m teaching US History year, I mainly focused on those sites, and they looked pretty good and accessible to ELL’s with audio support for the text.
 The site, though, has resources for all subjects.

 In my review of the US History sites, they all appeared engaging, though primarily geared to lower-levels of thinking, primarily comprehension and recall.
 But since I use the Web generally as a reinforcement tool, that works fine for me.